microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Disconnect" class="anchor"></a>:leftwards_arrow_with_hook: Disconnect Request

-The 'disconnect' request asks the debug adapter to disconnect from the debuggee (thus ending the debug session) and then to shut down itself (the debug adapter).
+The `disconnect` request asks the debug adapter to disconnect from the debuggee (thus ending the debug session) and then to shut down itself (the debug adapter).

-In addition, the debug adapter must terminate the debuggee if it was started with the 'launch' request.
-If an 'attach' request was used to connect to the debuggee, then the debug adapter must not terminate the debuggee.
+In addition, the debug adapter must terminate the debuggee if it was started with the `launch` request.
+If an `attach` request was used to connect to the debuggee, then the debug adapter must not terminate the debuggee.

-This implicit behavior of when to terminate the debuggee can be overridden with the optional argument 'terminateDebuggee' (which is only supported by a debug adapter if the corresponding capability 'supportTerminateDebuggee' is true).
+This implicit behavior of when to terminate the debuggee can be overridden with the `terminateDebuggee` argument (which is only supported by a debug adapter if the corresponding capability `supportTerminateDebuggee` is true).

 ```typescript
 interface DisconnectRequest extends Request {